Jbuchser/bioinfo/week9/README.md

 ```
 This step downloads the metadata from a BioProject number and then extracts a design.csv file limited to multiple sample IDs and SRR accession numbers.

-#### 3. Download the genome and save it with a user-friendly name (MRSA-USA300 in this example)
+#### 3. Download the genome

 ```bash
 make genome
 ```
-This step downloads the reference genome for each run.
+This step downloads the reference genome from the BioProject SRR data and saves it with a user-friendly name.

 #### 4. Index the genome

 ```bash
 make index
 ```
-This step indexes the genome for the next steps (which will be done in parallel)
+This step indexes the genome for the next steps (which are done in parallel).

 #### 4. Use GNU parallel to run each step in parallel (align and process each sample from design.csv):